Here is my regularly updated Lendermarket review, based on my own experience investing on the P2P platform since 2019.

 As usual, I’m going to be fully transparent about the amount I invested and my experience so far on Lendermarket.
 I’ll try to keep this review up-to-date, so that you can see my actual returns and account balance on a monthly basis.

 The post also includes some questions I asked the platform.
-So whenever you see quotes throughout the review, that’s Omayra Roig, the business manager at Lendermarket, answering my question.
+So whenever you see quotes throughout the review, that’s Omayra Roig, the previous business manager at Lendermarket, answering my question.

 I hope you’ll find her answers useful as well.

 Lendermarket – P2P Platform backed by Creditstar

-As a result, the platform only offers loans originated by Creditstar’s own lending companies.
-In this case, I don’t see that as a bad thing though.
+As a result, the platform almost exclusively offers loans originated by Creditstar’s own lending companies.
+I don’t see that as a bad thing though.

 The Creditstar Group itself was founded in 2006 and has been offering financial services (loans) ever since.
 It currently operates in 8 countries all over Europe and has been profitable for over 8 years.

 Creditstar has its business headquarters in Tallin (Estonia), in addition to offices in each country where they offer their financial services.

 The Lendermarket platform itself is based in Ireland.
 I like having a bit more diversification as far as where platforms are based, that way I’m less affected by regulatory changes in one country (eg. Latvia or Estonia).

 Why did you choose Ireland for Lendermarket?